 I always laughed at cartoons

 was astonished before paintings & poems

-I pass the magazine to her,
+but now I pass the magazine to you,

 the one with the crazy cartoons.

-Span our faces & rumble our bellies
+span our faces & rumble our bellies

 like little laughing Buddhas;